vidhi2919/CodeSetu/README.md

 **High-Level Architecture for AYUSH ↔ ICD-11 Dual Coding**

-Namah API is a modular, scalable, and secure API that enables seamless mapping between traditional AYUSH medical codes (NAMASTE) and WHO ICD-11 codes.
+Namah is a modular, scalable, and secure API that enables seamless mapping between traditional AYUSH medical codes (NAMASTE) and WHO ICD-11 codes.
 It integrates AI/NLP-based mapping, insurance pre-checks, and FHIR-based interoperability.

 ---